 SPOTIFY : How I Got on Big Lo-Fi and Chill Playlists

 As a musician, getting on Spotify editorial playlists can pretty much make or break a release.
 Getting a bunch of plays on a single won't necessarily translate into real-world fans, but looking at your stats and seeing that thousands of people from around the globe listened to your music feels pretty good.
-I'm a music producer myself, and a few weeks ago I got added to a big Spotify playlist.
+I'm a music producer myself, and a little while back I got added to a big Spotify playlist.
 Until that point, it seemed unachievable, so I thought I might as well share my experience with you guys, and give you my "secret sauce" (yep, it felt gross writting that) and give you a step-by-step of how I got there.

 A Clear Goal

-I guess I should go back to 2019, that's when I started making chill lo-fi beats.
+I guess I should go back to 2019, that's when I started making chill lofi beats.
 At the time, I noticed that genre was pretty popular, I had some free time on my hands and, after honing my craft as a music producer for a couple of years, I thought I could probably knock some chill vibes to study to or whatever pretty quickly.

-I got myself the right plugins and a bunch of Splice samples, I made a couple of beats and I uploaded my first track to Spotify.
+I got myself the right VST plugins and a bunch of Splice samples, I made a couple of beats and I uploaded my first track to Spotify.
 I wanted to make a coherent music project, so I gave some thought to what my album covers should look like, the format of my track titles, the level of humor I'd want to bring, etc.

 I think this part is important because, the clearer you are on the identity of a project, the easier it is to cut through the noise.
 Spotify appears to use a lot of algorithms and AI business to pigeonhole artists.
 I'm not saying it's a good or a bad thing, it's just something to consider.